Please click on the following link for important information regarding the agreed guidance on procedures for Academic Ethics and Remote Research.

-Ethics applications take a minimum of 4-6 weeks to turn around and this should be considered with relation to deadlines and data collection.
+Ethics applications take a minimum of 4-6 weeks to turn around and this should be considered in relation to deadlines and data collection.

 The University of Salford is committed to excellent research with impact, conducted to the highest standards of research integrity.
 The University is a signatory to the HEFCE Concordat to Support Research Integrity, and our procedures and processes are intended to embed integrity and ethical conduct into all our research practices.